GregoireJan/OsloBysykkel/README.md

 All the R code and origin of the data set used for this work are available in Station.Rmd.

+The html version of the paper is available here: http://rpubs.com/GregoireJan/OsloBysykkel

 This work was done using R and RStudio Version 1.1.453